 2:15 pm - 3:15 pm: Presentation Sessions

-Welcome to the WiscNet Artificial Intelligence and Research Computing Affinity Groups- John Pederson, WiscNet
+Welcome to the WiscNet Artificial Intelligence Affinity Group: John Pederson, WiscNet

-3:30 pm - 4:00 pm: Special session: The WiscNet Network: Josh Gorton, Eric Hammons, Chris Wopat
+3:30 pm - 4:00 pm: Special session: The WiscNet Network: Josh Gorton, Eric Hammons, Chris Wopat, WiscNet

 4:00 pm - 7:00 pm: Reception with exhibitors